Melatonin for Sleep After 35: Does It Help, and What Does Research Show?

 Melatonin and Cognitive Behavioural Therapy for Insomnia (CBT-I)

-Cognitive behavioural therapy for insomnia (CBT-I) is considered the first-line treatment for chronic insomnia by most sleep medicine guidelines—above pharmacological interventions including melatonin.
+Cognitive behavioural therapy for insomnia (CBT-I) is considered the first-line treatment for chronic insomnia by most sleep medicine guidelines — above pharmacological interventions including melatonin.
 CBT-I addresses the behavioural and cognitive factors that perpetuate insomnia and has a well-established evidence base for long-term improvement.
 If sleep difficulties are persistent and significantly affecting daily functioning, asking your healthcare provider about CBT-I as an option is worth considering.

 Melatonin Use Considerations During Pregnancy and Trying to Conceive

 For women who are pregnant or actively trying to conceive, the evidence on melatonin supplementation is insufficient to make confident safety recommendations.
 While some research has explored melatonin’s antioxidant properties and potential effects on oocyte quality, these studies are preliminary and do not provide a basis for routine supplementation in this context.
 If you are pregnant or trying to conceive and experiencing sleep difficulties, discussing safe management options with your healthcare provider or midwife is the most appropriate approach.
-Our article on sleep hygiene after 35 covers non-supplemental approaches that may be relevant.

 Practical Considerations for Melatonin Use

-If melatonin is something you are considering for sleep support, a few practical points are worth noting.
-Commercial supplements vary significantly in dose, and many contain amounts far higher than what research supports for sleep timing purposes.
-Starting with the lowest available dose (0.5–1 mg) rather than higher-dose formulations is generally aligned with current evidence.
-Timing also matters—taking melatonin 30–60 minutes before the desired sleep time tends to be more effective than taking it at or near the time of natural sleepiness.
+Timing also matters — taking melatonin 30–60 minutes before the desired sleep time tends to be more effective than taking it at or near the time of natural sleepiness.
 As with any supplement, discussing it with a healthcare provider before starting is advisable, particularly if you are taking other medications or have ongoing health conditions.

 Frequently Asked Questions